 Read the demands.

-The Green New Eskom campaign and its vision was developed by the Climate Justice Coalition, a South African coalition of civil society, grassroots, trade union, and community-based organisations.
+The Green New Eskom campaign and its vision was developed by the Climate Justice Coalition.
 The coalition has put forward this set of interconnected demands outlining their vision for transforming Eskom and South Africa’s energy sector.

 A rapid and just transition to a more socially owned, renewable energy powered economy, providing clean, safe & affordable energy for all, with no worker or community left behind in the transition.